-While players are still waiting for Pokemon Scarlet and Violet to finally have compatibility with Pokemon Home, longtime fans of the franchise should keep an eye on their 3DS adventures.
-Nintendo announced that they’ll be shutting the 3DS eShop down very soon, keeping players from downloading new games and apps.
+Pokemon Scarlet and Violet finally have compatibility with Pokemon Home, but longtime fans of the franchise should keep an eye on their 3DS adventures.
+Nintendo announced that they’ll be shutting the 3DS eShop down in April 2024, keeping players from downloading new games and apps.

-Players who caught beloved Pokemon in different games from Pokemon X and Y to Ultra Sun and Ultra Moon, among many others, can keep and transfer them to Pokemon Home to reunite with them in other installments.
+Players who caught beloved Pokemon in different games like Pokemon X and Y or Ultra Sun and Ultra Moon can keep and transfer them to Pokemon Home using the Pokemon Bank to reunite with them in other installments.

 In this article, we’ll show you how to transfer Pokemon from 3DS games to Pokemon Bank using Poke Transporter and what you can do from there to get your creatures in Pokemon Home.

 - How to download Pokemon Bank and Poke Transporter

 - How to transfer Pokemon to Pokemon Bank

 - How to transfer Pokemon from Pokemon Bank to Home

 How to download Pokemon Bank and Poke Transporter in the Nintendo 3DS eShop

 Fans can no longer download the Pokemon Bank app on the Nintendo 3DS eShop.
 The app download was available until March 27, 2023.
 Players who have the app downloaded can store and transfer their Pokemon at no cost.